How Many Years Will My Hot Tub Last?

 This is just part of spa ownership!
 You can keep repair costs down by following the rules for tub maintenance listed here in this guide.

-Filters are like the lungs of your spa.
+- Replace and Clean Filters – Filters are the lungs of your spa.
 The harder they work, the more stress they take, and the less efficient the machine becomes.
 As a result of this wear and tear, the longevity of your tub can decrease.
 You should give your filter a good rinse every week of high use, and make sure to give it a proper chemical soak every few weeks.

-Pumps with a water leak often get louder as interior rust increases.
-It is important to get this checked, and parts fixed, as a pump can cost a lot more money than individual parts!
+- Maintain Pumps – Leaking pumps often get louder as interior rust increases.
+It is important to get this checked, and parts fixed, as a whole pump can cost a lot more money than individual parts!

 How long will my spa last?